kritagya-khandelwal/kritagya-khandelwal/README.md

 <br />

 ### **About me:**
-- 🔭 I’m currently working as a Software Engineer at Yubi.
+- 🔭 I’m currently working as a Senior Software Engineer at Yubi.
-- 🌱 I’m currently learning Kafka, Java, Elasticsearch.
+- 🌱 I’m currently exploring Artificial Intelligence, with Agents and LLMs, building one agent at a time.
 - 👯 I’m looking to collaborate on technical discussions and organising tech talks.
 - 🤔 I’m looking for help technical blogging
 - 💬 Ask me about anything, will see how it goes...